 Directions:

-1. Cut the top and bottom off of the pineapple.
+• Begin by cutting the top and bottom off the pineapple.

-2. Slice the peels while leaving about 1/4 inch of fruit on the peel.
+• Slice the peels, leaving about 1/4 inch of fruit on each peel.

-7. Place weights on top of the fruit.
+• Place weights on top of the fruit to ensure everything stays submerged in the liquid.

-9. Place the ferment in a place away from sunlight for three days.
+• Allow the ferment to sit in a location away from sunlight for three days.

-11. Decant into grolsch-style bottles and refrigerate for at least two more days.
+• Decant the liquid into grolsch-style bottles and refrigerate for a minimum of two additional days.

 Serve this wonderful fermented, carbonated beverage chilled.
 Garnish with a lovely chunk of pineapple and some cilantro.